 Whichever theory you wish to attach to your Hot Cross Buns, we can all agree these are the seasonal treat of the holidays.
 They join Simnel Cake, the light fruit cake topped with marzipan and twelve marzipan balls which represent Christ and his disciples minus Judas, as a traditional baked treat of the Easter season.

-If you fancy trying out the theory of whether they will go mouldy or not if you bake your Hot Cross Buns on Good Friday, here’s an easy to follow recipe from Darina Allen at Ballymaloe Cookery School!
+If you fancy trying out the theory of whether they will go mouldy or not if you bake your Hot Cross Buns on Good Friday, here’s easy to follow a recipe from Darina Allen at Ballymaloe Cookery School!

 Written by: Good Food Ireland

 Ballymaloe Cookery School instils its students with a love of local produce, under the inspirational tutelage of Darina Allen.